Arna Beth

 Logic of Speed and the Ethics of Grievability

-During my research I recently came across Judith Butler’s Frames of War: When is Life Greivable?
+In Judith Butler’s Frames of War: When is Life Greivable?
 We now understand the subversion, the revolt or rebellion that is so essential in this tactic of undermining the existing power structure, but one cannot ignore the ethical dimensions involved.
-In the book we are presented with the question of which lives are considered valuable and which can be rendered as disposable.
+In the book she presents the question of which lives are considered valuable and which can be rendered as disposable.
 Butler presents the media and current political notions condition us to accept the deaths and violence faced by some as normative.
-The aesthetics of fascism consistently, deframes the “other”, as in essentially marking them as ungrievable bodies (Butler, 2010, p.
+The aesthetics of fascism consistently deframes the “other” as in essentially marking them as ungrievable bodies (Butler, 2010, p.
 25) .
 This could be those who do not fit into the proposed mythology of fascism.
-The bodies in my works confront this logic, both empowered in their resistance but deeply violated.
-I am directly asking the viewer: Is this life grievable?
+To confront this logic of empowerment in resistance but deeply violating, how are we deeming which life is grievable?